deepakQE/CodSoft/Task 03 Rock-Paper-Scissors Game/README.md

    * It run again and again
    * when the conditon is true it exit the program.
 ### lower
    * The lower is convert all alphabet in the lower case.
+### Computer
+   * The Computer chose the random value.
+   * play with the user.
+   * win according to the Computers choice and match who want win.
+   * play these game it have more fun.